Who are the favourites for Euro 2020? Here are the latest odds ahead of the tournament

 What are the odds on Scotland ahead of the tournament?

-Perhaps unsurprisingly Steve Clarke’s side are rank outsiders to win the tournament, with odds of 200/1 to win the competition meaning the bookies feel nations such as Austria, Wales and Finland are more likely to be the surprise winners of the tournament.
+Perhaps unsurprisingly Steve Clarke’s side are rank outsiders to win the tournament, with odds of 250/1 to win the competition meaning the bookies feel nations such as Poland, Wales and Ukraine are more likely to be the surprise winners of the tournament.
 However, you only have to look at Greece’s memorable 2006 campaign to remember anything is possible in football.

-In terms of Scotland’s remaining Group D games, the odds are as follows:
+In terms of tonight’s final Group D game, the odds are as follows:

 Scotland vs Croatia